 - 5.1.
 If Section 4 does not apply, you may only be made liable for losses arising from an unauthorised transaction in the circumstances specified in this Section 5. - 5.2.
-Where we can prove on the balance of probability that a user contributed to a loss through fraud, or breaching the pass code security requirements in Section 6: - (a) you are liable in full for the actual losses that occur before the loss, theft or misuse of a device or breach of pass code security is reported to us - (b) you are not liable for the portion of losses: - (i) incurred on any one day that exceeds any applicable daily transaction limit - (ii) incurred in any period that exceeds any applicable periodic transaction limit - (iii) that exceeds the balance on the facility, including any pre-arranged credit - (iv) incurred on any facility that we and you had not agreed could be accessed using the device or identifier and/or pass code used to perform the transaction. - 5.3.
-Where: - (a) more than one pass code is required to perform a transaction; and you are liable under clause 5.2 only if we also prove on the balance of probability that the breach of the pass code security requirements under Section 6 was more than 50% responsible for the losses, when assessed together with all the contributing causes.
+Where we can prove on the balance of probability that a user contributed to a loss through fraud, or breaching the pass code security requirements in Section 6: - a. you are liable in full for the actual losses that occur before the loss, theft or misuse of a device or breach of pass code security is reported to us - b. you are not liable for the portion of losses: - (i) incurred on any one day that exceeds any applicable daily transaction limit - (ii) incurred in any period that exceeds any applicable periodic transaction limit - (iii) that exceeds the balance on the facility, including any pre-arranged credit - (iv) incurred on any facility that we and you had not agreed could be accessed using the device or identifier and/or pass code used to perform the transaction.

+5.3.
+Where:

+- a. more than one pass code is required to perform a transaction; and - b. we prove that a user breached the pass code security requirements in Section 6 for one or more of the required pass codes, but not all of the required pass codes you are liable under clause 5.2 only if we also prove on the balance of probability that the breach of the pass code security requirements under Section 6 was more than 50% responsible for the losses, when assessed together with all the contributing causes.